Tickers: XCNQ:LXX, XOTC:LXRP, PINX:LXRP

 Alex Blanchard, Communications Manager

-This article includes forward-looking statements.
+This release includes forward-looking statements.
 Statements which are not historical facts are forward-looking statements.
 The Company makes forward-looking public statements concerning its expected future financial position, results of operations, cash flows, financing plans, business strategy, products and services, competitive positions, growth opportunities, plans and objectives of management for future operations, including statements that include words such as "anticipate," "if," "believe," "plan," "estimate," "expect," "intend," "may," "could," "should," "will," and other similar expressions are forward-looking statements, including but not limited to: that any additional patent protection will be realized or that patent achievements will deliver material results.
 Such forward-looking statements are estimates reflecting the Company’s best judgment based upon current information and involve a number of risks and uncertainties, and there can be no assurance that other factors will not affect the accuracy of such forward-looking statements.
-Factors which could cause actual results to differ materially from those estimated by the Company include, but are not limited to, government regulation, managing and maintaining growth, the effect of adverse publicity, litigation, competition, scientific discovery, the patent application and approval process and other factors which may be identified from time to time in the Company’s public announcements and filings.
+Factors which could cause actual results to differ materially from those estimated by the Company include, but are not limited to, government regulation and regulatory approvals, managing and maintaining growth, the effect of adverse publicity, litigation, competition, scientific discovery, the patent application and approval process and other factors which may be identified from time to time in the Company’s public announcements and filings.
+There is no assurance that potential future testing of DehydraTECHTM for delivery of nicotine in humans will deliver results similar as the in vivo rat study, or meaningful results at all.
 There is no assurance that existing capital is sufficient for the Company’s needs or that it will be able to raise additional capital.
 There is no assurance the Company will be capable of developing, marketing, licensing, or selling edible products containing cannabinoids, nicotine or any other active ingredient.
 There is no assurance that any planned corporate activity, scientific research or study, business venture, technology licensing pursuit, patent application or allowance, consumer study, or any initiative will be pursued, or if pursued, will be successful.
 There is no assurance that any of Lexaria’s postulated uses, benefits, or advantages for the patented and patent-pending technology will in fact be realized in any manner or in any part.
 No statement herein has been evaluated by the Food and Drug Administration (FDA).
 Lexaria-associated products are not intended to diagnose, treat, cure or prevent any disease.

 The CSE has not reviewed and does not accept responsibility for the adequacy or accuracy of this release.